notofonts/znamenny/fontbakery/googlefonts-NotoZnammenyMusicalNotation-report.md

 * 🔥 **FAIL** Whitespace glyph missing for codepoint 0x00A0. [code: missing-whitespace-glyph-0x00A0]
-</div></details><details><summary>🔥 <b>FAIL:</b> Checking correctness of monospaced metadata. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/name.html#com.google.fonts/check/monospace">com.google.fonts/check/monospace</a>)</summary><div>

-* 🔥 **FAIL** On monospaced fonts, the value of post.isFixedPitch must be set to a non-zero value (meaning 'fixed width monospaced'), but got 0 instead. [code: mono-bad-post-isFixedPitch]
-* 🔥 **FAIL** The PANOSE numbers are incorrect for a monospaced font.
-Note: Family Type is set to 0, which does not seem right. [code: mono-bad-panose]
-* ⚠ **WARN** The OpenType spec recomments at https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table that hhea.numberOfHMetrics be set to 3 but this font has 73 instead.
-Please read https://github.com/fonttools/fonttools/issues/3014 to decide whether this makes sense for your font. [code: bad-numberOfHMetrics]
-* ⚠ **WARN** Font is monospaced but 1 glyphs (0.53%) have a different width.
-You should check the widths of: ['space'] [code: mono-outliers]
-</div></details><details><summary>⚠ <b>WARN:</b> Checking OS/2 achVendID. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/vendor_id">com.google.fonts/check/vendor_id</a>)</summary><div>

-* ⚠ **WARN** OS/2 VendorID value 'NONE' is not yet recognized.
-If you registered it recently, then it's safe to ignore this warning message.
-Otherwise, you should set it to your own unique 4 character code, and register it with Microsoft at https://www.microsoft.com/typography/links/vendorlist.aspx
- [code: unknown]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>